-"To inspire a nation of tamariki to be kaitiaki of Aotearoa New Zealand, through education and action"
+"To inspire a nation of kiwi kids to become environmental leaders for Aotearoa-NZ, through education and action."

-Over the last 4 years, Squawk Squad has delivered quality environmental education to 50,000 primary school students across Aotearoa - Cape Reinga to Bluff!
+Over the last 4 years, alongside teachers, Squawk Squad has delivered quality environmental education to 50,000 primary school students across Aotearoa-NZ - Cape Reinga to Bluff!

 Squawk Squad makes it easy for teachers, fun for students, and impactful for communities.